< Go back to Minutes menu

 7. PAWS Work

 The tree work has been completed.
-Rachel Cranch has organised a walk round on the 8th March to speak to volunteers and Justin form the Council.
+Rachel Cranch has organised a walk round on the 8th March to speak to volunteers and Justin from the Council.
 Martin will find out the time.

 8. Trustees Report

 A meeting was held at the end of January.
 There had been some concerns about the LAG but these have now been resolved.
 The Trustees are happy with the activities of the Group.

 Kay, David and Martin met with the Co-op store manager.
 Normally they have 3 nominated charities but this year there are only 2.
 The Co-op are keen to increase their membership and are hoping we can help by promoting the charity fundraising.
 FGVW will receive a percentage of the money from customers buying Co-op branded items and from the sale of plastic bags.

 Steve Johns has been in contact with the usual suppliers for chairs, toilets, etc. He has also submitted an application to the Council.

 Adrian has had the offer of a PA system for free.